c4v4/LKH3/README.md

 The original code is available [here](http://webhotel4.ruc.dk/~keld/research/LKH-3), along with a large dataset of instances for VRP problems supported by the LKH-3 algorithm.

-The aim of this project is to proposed some (hopefully useful) performance improvements for the LKH-3 in terms of computing efficiency, maintaining, when possible, the search trajectory with respect to the original code.
+The aim of this project is to propose some (hopefully useful) performance improvements for the LKH-3 in terms of computing efficiency, maintaining, when possible, the search trajectory with respect to the original code.

 *Part of the development has been carried out during the work for the Set-Partitioning based Local-Search heuristic realized in joint work with Emilio Bendotti and Matteo Fischetti:*
 __*{available soon}*__